CEEMS Exporter

 # `{hostname}-bmc`.
 At runtime, the placeholder `{hostname}` will be replaced

-# by actual hostname which is `compute-0` and we gives us BMC hostname
+# by actual hostname which is `compute-0` and gives us BMC hostname

 # `compute-0-bmc`.
-This lets the operators to deploy exporter on cluster
+This lets the operators deploy the exporter on a cluster

-# of nodes using same config file assuming that BMC credentials are also same
+# of nodes using the same config file assuming that BMC credentials are also the same

 # across the cluster.